labsticc-p4s/SecurityFederationModelsValidation/README.md

 Before starting to use the project, ensure that you have the following prerequisites:

-1. **OpenFlexo Installation**: Make sure you have OpenFlexo installed on your system.
-You can download and install OpenFlexo from [OpenFlexo official website](https://www.openflexo.org/downloads).
+1. **Openflexo Installation**: Make sure you have Openflexo installed on your system.
+You can download and install Openflexo from [Openflexo official website](https://www.openflexo.org/downloads).
 2. **Epsilon Framework**: Install Epsilon to execute the alternative security rule implementation.
 See the [Epsilon website](https://www.eclipse.org/epsilon/) for setup instructions.
 3. **Git**: The project utilizes Git for version control.
 If Git is not already installed on your machine, you can download it from [Git Downloads](https://git-scm.com/downloads).